 Just be sure to make it easy for everyone — sourcers, former colleagues, whoever — to connect you to your next great job or consulting opportunity.

 How & Where to Add Your Contact Information to Your Profile

-Per Joyce’s request (below) for step-by-step instructions on adding contact info to your LinkedIn profile, see this.
+Per Joyce’s request (below), I’ve provided step-by-step instructions on adding contact info to your LinkedIn profile.

 You Might Also Like